Maikuolan/Common/_docs/NumberFormatter.md

 1.234.567,89
 ```

-#### GroupSize member.
+#### GroupSize property.

 ```PHP
 public $GroupSize = 3;
 ```

-The GroupSize member tells the number formatter how many numbers should from a number group (typically this is three, but sometimes other sizes may be needed).
+The GroupSize property tells the number formatter how many numbers should from a number group (typically this is three, but sometimes other sizes may be needed).

 Example usage: